MakeSchool-Tutorials/Superhero-Team-Dueler/P04-Battle-Arena/content.md

     def build_team_one(self):
         '''Prompt the user to build team_one '''
         # TODO: This method should allow a user to create team one.
+        # 1) Prompt the user for the name of the team
-        # Prompt the user for the number of Heroes on team one
+        # 2) Prompt the user for the number of Heroes on the team
+        # 3) Instantiate a new Team object,
+        # using the team name obtained from user input
-        # call self.create_hero() for every hero that the user wants to add to team one.
+        # 4) use a loop to call self.create_hero() for the number
-        #
+        # of heroes the user specified the team should have,
-        # Add the created hero to team one.
+        # and then add the heroes to the team.
         pass
 >
     def build_team_two(self):
         '''Prompt the user to build team_two'''
         # TODO: This method should allow a user to create team two.
+        # 1) Prompt the user for the name of the team
-        # Prompt the user for the number of Heroes on team two
+        # 2) Prompt the user for the number of Heroes on the team
+        # 3) Instantiate a new Team object,
+        # using the team name obtained from user input
-        # call self.create_hero() for every hero that the user wants to add to team two.
+        # 4) use a loop to call self.create_hero() for the number
-        #
+        # of heroes the user specified the team should have,
-        # Add the created hero to team two.
+        # and then add the heroes to the team.
         pass
 ```

 # Arena Battle

 Create this method that will allow teams to battle it out in your arena!
+Don't overthink this one, you've already written everything you need for it.

 > [action]
 >